-By providing your details you agree to be contacted by telephone, SMS, email or post by our group of companies (which includes Accident Advice Helpline, a trading style of Slater Gordon Solutions Legal Limited).
+By providing your details you agree to be contacted by telephone, SMS, email or post by our group of companies (which includes Accident Advice Helpline, a trading style of Slater and Gordon UK Limited).
 If you wish to find out how much you could claim but prefer not to provide your telephone number for a call back, you may call us on freephone 0800 688 0500 and request the information in person.
 Provision of your telephone number is not a condition of this invitation, there is no penalty if you chose not to volunteer your telephone number.

 Information displayed on this website is for general information only and is based on the law of England and Wales and is for general information purposes only and is not intended to replace legal advice.
 The circumstances of any personal injury claim will always be specific to the individual claimant.
 Any reliance upon the information provided within this site is at the user’s own risk.

 All reasonable care is taken to ensure that information on this website is accurate and up to date but we do not accept any responsibility for the completeness of the content or any mistakes or omissions contained therein.
 Accident Advice Helpline does not enter into any express or implied representations, conditions, or warranties regarding the quality or accuracy of the information displayed.

 Please note that although reasonable care is taken to ensure that the website and materials available from it are virus free it remains the responsibility of the user to ensure that it is virus free.
 Accident Advice Helpline cannot accept responsibility for any viruses that you download.
 Our site security has been enhanced to stand in line with industry best practice but it is also important that you do what you can.
 Always update your system with the latest anti virus signatures and security patches.
 Use anti spyware software and a personal firewall.